EugeneKannou/calculate-cos-distance-js/README.md

 This little package will help you calculate cos distance between two vectors.

 ## Usage
-Calculates distance between `vector1` and `vector2`
-Both of them must be arrays of the same length
+Calculates distance between `vector1` and `vector2`, both of them must be arrays of the same length

 `cosDistance(vector1, vector2 [, precision])`